 What is Order Fulfillment in eCommerce?

-Order fulfillment in eCommerce refers to delivers items from sellers to buyers.
-It includes the process of getting products into fulfillment centre shelves, like picking and packaging orders.
+Order fulfillment in eCommerce refers to delivering items from sellers to buyers.
+It includes the process of getting products into fulfillment center shelves, like picking and packaging orders.
 Your third-party logistics operations will help you with shipping schedules and techniques.

 E-Commerce order fulfillment plays an essential part in any company.
 You can be your own fulfillment provider when packaging boxes in your garage and shipping a small number of orders to buyers.
 However, it is better for you to outsource a third-party logistics partner when your company grows and you have more customers.